jjungo/dotfiles/vim-ide-install.md

     libncurses5-dev

 ###Build
-We must hav to compile vim in order to have right options available.
+We must have to compile vim in order to have right options available.

     hg clone https://vim.googlecode.com/hg/ vim
     cd vim